reverentgeek/deno-cli-demo/post.md

 # Build a Command-Line Application using Deno 2.0

-Command-line interfaces (CLI) are often used for automating tasks, such as building reports, synchronizing data between systems, migrating data, deploying applications, and the list goes on and on.
+Command-line interfaces (CLI) are often used for automating tasks, such as building reports, synchronizing data between systems, migrating data, deploying applications, and so on and on.
 Over the years, I have built countless CLI apps to save time.
 If I ever find myself doing something more than once, I try to find a way to automate it!

-Deno 2.0 is a great solution for writing CLI apps.
+Deno 2.0 is an excellent solution for writing CLI apps.
 It supports TypeScript and JavaScript, it's cross-platform (runs on Windows, macOS, and Linux), has dozens of powerful tools in its [standard library](https://jsr.io/@std), and can also tap into [most Node.js modules](https://docs.deno.com/examples/npm/).
 The only limit is your imagination!

 In this tutorial, you will learn how to: